-- 2. Explain and demonstrate functional contextually-based experiential exercises in the area of learning histories related to gender & sexuality. - Utilize an affirmative stance in regard to gender identity and expression, and utilize the contribution of an affirmative stance to psychotherapy outcomes.
+- 1. Describe how to conceptualize GSM issues from the perspective of Acceptance & Commitment Therapy and Functional Analytic Psychotherapy. - 2.
+Explain and demonstrate functional contextually-based experiential exercises in the area of learning histories related to gender & sexuality. - 3.
+Utilize an affirmative stance in regard to gender identity and expression, and utilize the contribution of an affirmative stance to psychotherapy outcomes.